Posted by Dayne Hudson in Plant Based

 Let’s say Bulk Nutrients customer “Marcus” wants to reap the muscle-building benefits of creatine as quickly as possible.
 In this case, “Marcus” would need to:

 Contrary to popular belief, you don't need to load creatine; 5 grams per day will be fine.
 However, loading just helps you to saturate muscles faster.

-Our Bulk Nutrients creatine contains 3 grams per serve, to ensure you get enough creatine regardless of what stage you're at.
+Our Bulk Nutrients Creatine Monohydrate contains 3 grams per serve, to ensure you get enough creatine regardless of what stage you're at.

 What we know currently is that creatine can increase muscle growth, performance, brain function and memory.
 And vegans struggle to get enough creatine because it's only found naturally in animal products.
 But this is no reason to be concerned, as adequate creatine supplementation solves this problem quickly.
 Following a vegan diet doesn't hinder any potential progress when a clear and practical creatine supplementation plan is carried out in line with the latest scientific recommendations!